tttt2342/TTSpace/_posts/2024-12-25-quantumensembles.md

 ##### Physical Quantities

 ##### Entropy
-With statistical calculator, the average of any physical quantity can be calculated by $$\langle \hat A \rangle = tr(\hat\rho \hat A)$$.
+With statistical operator, the average of any physical quantity can be calculated by $$\langle \hat A \rangle = tr(\hat\rho \hat A)$$.
 Now what we need to do is defining the entropy that equal to the classical value.
-So we define following entropy calculator:
+So we define following entropy operator:
 \begin{equation}
 \hat S = -k_B \ln \hat\rho
 \end{equation}